Zero density estimate for modular form $L$-functions in weight aspect: Twisted second moment, Proof of Theorem

 \subsection{The off-diagonal main terms}

 Expanding the definition of $g_{c,d}(x)$, the first two terms above are equal to With negligible error the function $F$ may be removed from the integrand, and then the sums extended to all $c$ and $d$, this justified by the continuous analog of the arguments given above involving summations over $m$.\footnote{We bound only the real part of the error.
-Recall that $W$ and $\tilde{W}$ are real, so that the imaginary parts of $c^{it}$ and $x^{it}$ are $O(t\log \ell)$ and $O(t\log x)$.} Inserting the definition of $W_{k, \sigma+it}$ we obtain Substitute $w = \frac{4\pi}{c}\sqrt{\ell x}$ and exchange the order of the integration to obtain
+Recall that $W$ and $\tilde{W}$ are real, so that the imaginary parts of $c^{it}$ and $x^{it}$ are $O(t\log \ell)$ and $O(t\log x)$.} Inserting the definition of $W_{k, \sigma+it}$ we obtain for the integral in (\ref{off_diagonal_main}) with $F$ removed In view of the bound (\ref{small_z_bound}), both integrals are absolutely convergent.
+Put $w = \frac{4\pi}{c}\sqrt{\ell x}$ and exchange the order of the integration to rewrite this as